FDA approves first cannabis-based drug

 Story highlights

-- Epidiolex treats two types of epileptic seizures
+- Epidiolex treats two types of epileptic syndromes

 - The drug is expected to become available in the fall